3scale-labs/perftest-toolkit/README.md

 * Persistence deployment
 * OCP release version

-There is a comprehensive [installation guide for release 3.7](https://docs.openshift.com/container-platform/3.7/install_config/index.html).
+There is a comprehensive [installation guide for release 3.11](https://docs.openshift.com/container-platform/3.11/install_config/index.html).

-## Deploy 3Scale AMP
+## Deploy 3scale

-Deployment and setup of 3Scale AMP is out of scope of this document.
+Deployment and setup of 3scale is out of scope of this document.
 However it is worth noting that there are many aspects from the process that might affect performance tests results.
 Specifically:

 * Number of apicast gateway pods